sailplatform/caliper-python/README.rst

           target = the_caliper_DigitalResource_the_actor_is_going_to,
           eventTime = the_time_when_the_actor_did_the_action )

-  # Once built, you can use your sensor to describe one or more often used
+  # Once built, you can use your sensor to send one or more often used
   # entities; suppose for example, you'll be sending a number of events
   # that all have the same actor

-  ret = the_sensor.describe(the_event.actor)
+  sent_identities = the_sensor.send(the_event.actor)

   # The return structure from the sensor will be a dictionary of lists: each
   # item in the dictionary has a key corresponding to a client key,